Coder-Python/real-estate-price-prediction/README.md

 The data obtained with the "merge_and_clean.ipynb" notebook was a bit too "cleaned", some values was replaced with numericals values and this complicates the visualisation process.

-So, a new "merge_and_process_data.ipynb" notebook was made to have more flexibility later on with the data.
+Therefore, a new "merge_and_process_data.ipynb" notebook was made to have more flexibility later on with the data.

 The .csv file obtained is then used inside the "data_visualisation.ipynb" notebook to do the visualisation.